kaleemuddin75-git-hub/API_Testing_Kaleemuddin/README.md

 - DELETE – Delete user

 ## Testing Approach
-Testing was performed manually using Postman by executing API requests and verifying responses against expected outcomes.
+Testing was performed manually using Postman by sending requests and validating the returned responses.

-The validation focused on:
+The validation covered:
-- Status codes (200, 201, 204, 401, 404)
+- Status codes
-- Response body structure and data correctness
+- Response body correctness
-- Handling of negative and invalid inputs
+- Negative and invalid input handling
 - Basic response time checks

-Each test case was executed step-by-step and supported with screenshots as evidence.
+Each test case was executed step by step and supported with screenshots.

 ## Test Results
 - Total Test Cases: 15
 - Passed: 13
 - Failed: 2

 ## Key Observations
-- All GET and DELETE operations worked as expected.
+- GET and DELETE operations worked as expected.
-- POST and PUT requests were successful for valid inputs.
+- Valid POST and PUT requests were processed successfully.
-- The API does not enforce strict input validation:
-  - Accepts missing required fields during user creation
-  - Accepts incorrect data types during update
+- Input validation is limited in some cases.

 ## Issues Identified
-- Missing field validation is not enforced (POST)
-- Data type validation is not enforced (PUT)
+- API accepts missing required fields during user creation.
+- API accepts invalid data types during update.

-These behaviors are acceptable for a mock API but would be considered defects in a production system.
+These behaviors are acceptable for a mock API, but they would be defects in a production system.

 ## Repository Contents
 - Test case document
-- Test case execution with screenshots
+- Test execution document with screenshots
 - Bug report
 - Test summary report

 ## Tools Used
 - Postman